fredbabe/reviung_ish/v1/build_guide.md

 # Build guide

+### Components:
+Most of the components can be bought from EU vendors: splitkb or keycapsss.

 | Component  | Amount |
 | ------------- | ------------- |
 | 1N4148 SMD Diodes  | 56  |